jmc-88/lambda/README.md

 Features:
 * immutable data,
 * eager argument evaluation and call-by-value semantics,
+* macros (functions with lazy evaluation and call-by-name semantics),
 * left-to-right associativity for applications,
 	* i.e. `a b c` is equivalent to `(a b) c`
 * native support for N-ary functions,